 I have a feeling I should start studying Ingmar Bergman film-stills…

-While they don’t rely on each other to multiply, I like to imagine that the precarity of bacterial existence makes some sense of connectedness one of the few sources of pleasure in an otherwise uncertain and short life.
+I like to imagine that the precarity of bacterial existence makes some sense of connectedness one of the few sources of pleasure in an otherwise uncertain and short life.
 Maybe it begins with a furtive glance from across the colony… followed by cellular fireworks.

 I write this on the verge of some growing tummy trouble.
 I’m counting on my immune system to take care of the thing, but in the meantime, I like the image of a micro-drama unfolding—bacteria mingling and rushing to meet their special someones in the little time they have left.